induktio/thinker/Readme.md

 * Game binary includes [Scient's patches](Details.md)

 This mod is tested to work with the [GOG version](https://www.gog.com/game/sid_meiers_alpha_centauri) of Alpha Centauri.
-More information about the features and recommended settings can be found from [Details](Details.md).
+[More information](Details.md) about the features and recommended settings.
+[Discuss here](https://github.com/induktio/thinker/discussions) about anything related to Thinker development.
 Remember also to star and watch the repository to receive notifications about new updates.